dfkaye/where.js/README.md

 ## mocha (default)

-The default strategy is a basic try+catch used by mocha.
-You do not need to specify it when using mocha.
+The default strategy is a basic try+catch used by mocha. *You do not need to specify a strategy when using mocha.*

 + `{ strategy: 'mocha' }`
 + `{ mocha: 1 }`